 I have always wanted to visit the 7 islands of Mercedes, Camarines Norte.
 The islands have been a favorite among backpackers, campers and mountaineers.

 There are two points from where to start island-hopping -- first is via the Mercedes Port and the other is from Cayucyucan, Mercedes.
-Since our objective for visiting the islands wAS to recon for our outreach group, Trails to Empower Kids, we decided to take the latter, which is closer to Quinapaguian Island.
+Since our objective for visiting the islands was to recon for our outreach group, Trails to Empower Kids, we decided to take the latter, which is closer to Quinapaguian Island.

 Quinapaguian Island is one of the three islands in the cluster which has a community and an elementary school.
 The others are Apuao and Caringo.